Posted on: March 3, 2022

 - The survey feels as if it is merely trying to find hooks in which to sell new products or services

-All in all these invariably leed to low response volumes and make it difficult for organisations to truly evaluate their offering and approach.
+All in all, these invariably lead to low response volumes and make it difficult for organisations to truly evaluate their offering and approach.

 If you have your heart set on conducting a customer survey, take a look at the tips in this infographic on how to create surveys customers want to complete.